xh3210578/bee-docs/docs/getting-started/install.md

  2. Install Bee and set it up to run as a service.
  3. Configure Bee.
  4. [fund your node](/docs/installation/quick-start#fund-your-node) with gETH and gBZZ
+ 5. Wait for your chequebook transactions to complete and batch store to update.
+ 6. Check Bee is working.

+## Recommended Hardware

+tbc

 ## Install Bee Clef